lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 Some source code editors and IDE tools offer a Git integration.
 This will make it a little bit easier to work on your blog articles, because you won't need to switch the working tool to commit your changes.
 Personally I like to use one single tool which support everything I need to work properly.

+### TravisCI
+To make use of a fully automated build process on GitHub Pages for more advanced and individual requirements you will need TravisCI.
+TravisCI is an online application that is capable of automatically building software.
+Please refer to the [official documentation](https://docs.travis-ci.com/user/for-beginners/) for more general information about TravisCI and build processes.
+On [this](https://docs.travis-ci.com/user/tutorial) site you will find the necessary steps to link TravisCI to your GitHub account.
+Please follow the instructions to the second point.

+### Source Code Editor or IDE
+You may want to work with a source code editor or IDE with syntax highlighting and other helpful features.
+I am using [IntelliJ Ultimate](https://www.jetbrains.com/idea/download/#section=windows) with the Ruby plugin, but [Visual Studio Code](https://code.visualstudio.com/Download) or something similar to this will do the job, too.
+Try to choose an editor or IDE with a build-in terminal and syntax highlighting feature for Ruby, HTML, CSS, SCSS, YML and Markdown.
+Although it's not a necessity, features like these will make it easier to work on your blog.

 ### Ruby
 In order to get your blog running locally, you'll need to install the programming language Ruby with Devkit included.